EthanThatOneKid/acmcsuf.com/ARCHITECTURE.md

 ## `/src/routes/` 📁

 The website's pages are located under the [`routes` directory](src/routes).
-In that directory, each file with a prefix <kbd>+</kbd> represents endpoint of the website.
+In that directory, each file with a prefix <kbd>+</kbd> represents an endpoint of the website.

 | Path of File                     | Production URL               |
 | -------------------------------- | ---------------------------- |